Javascript is not enabled.

 Just 2½ hours from downtown Boston, these two historic villages, less than 8 miles apart, deliver double the opportunity to experience historic and picturesque New England charm.
 Stroll hand in hand along Woodstock’s Central Street, lined with clothing boutiques, art galleries and the Yankee Bookshop, where you can pick up a bestseller or browse the selection of vinyl records.
 On nearby Elm Street, family-owned F.H.
 Gillingham & Sons General Store has shelves full of locally made Vermont goodies, including cheddar cheese and maple syrup.

-One of Vermont’s best-kept ski secrets is Ski Quechee, a forgiving family-friendly hill with full-day lift tickets for just $57 and half-day tickets (after noon) for $44 ($22 if you ski from 2-4 p.m. on Sunday afternoons).
-The village of Quechee is also home to the Simon Pearce glass factory, where visitors can watch glassblowing demonstrations and dine overlooking the Ottauquechee River.
+One of Vermont’s best-kept ski secrets is Ski Quechee, a forgiving family-friendly hill with full-day lift tickets for just $62 and half-day tickets (after noon) for $48 ($24 if you ski from 2-4 p.m. on Fridays to Sundays).
+Ten minutes from the village of Quechee is the Simon Pearce Factory Store, where visitors can watch glassblowing demonstrations or shop for finished goods and holiday decor at the flagship store in Quechee where there’s also a restaurant overlooking the Ottauquechee River.
 Before heading home, make sure to snap a photo of the area’s picturesque covered bridges.

 Stay: The seven rooms at the adorable Village Inn of Woodstock are full of antiques, and a second-floor suite has an original woodburning fireplace.
 Best of all, a gourmet breakfast made with Vermont ingredients is included with the stay.
 Rates start at around $238.